avishek-sen-gupta/cobol-rekt/README.md

 - [Known Issues](#known-issues)

 ## Introduction
-Cobol-REKT is an evolving toolkit of capabilities helpful for reverse engineering legacy Cobol code.
-As of now, the following capabilities are available:
+Cobol-REKT is an continually evolving, actively maintained collection of capabilities helpful for reverse engineering legacy Cobol code.
+The following is a representative list of the capabilities currently available:

 - Program / section / paragraph level flowchart generation based on AST (SVG or PNG)
 - Section-wise generation of Mermaid flowcharts